KNOWLEDGE / BRIDGETIME SCORE

 When making the transition from an obsolete scoring program to a new program, it is important for the new program to be as user-friendly as possible to make the transition as smooth as possible for both tournament directors and players.
 Bridgetime Score is based on the same principles as other online software and is therefore intuitive and easy to learn.

 It also uses state-of-the-art technology.
-All you need to use Bridgetime Score is one tablet per card table, a tablet or PC to lead the tournament and an internet connection in the tournament premises (a landline connection or a mobile broadband modem).
-The tablet can be of any known brand.
+All you need to use Bridgetime Score is one tablet per card table or one mobile per partnership or player, another tablet or PC to lead the tournament and an internet connection in the tournament premises (a landline connection or a mobile broadband modem).
+It is also possible to use Bridgetime Score on Bridgemate devices.

 Bridgetime Score has maximum data security and is backed up every 24 hours.
 The entire operating environment is monitored continuously every minute from various locations worldwide.
 Bridgetime Score is available 24/7/365.